-I am a registered Clinical Scientist who specialises in Sleep Physiology.
+I am a registered Clinical Scientist specialising in Sleep Physiology.

 I completed my degree in Cardiac and Respiratory Physiology in 2010, Portugal.
 Thereafter, I worked in the private sector and provided home care to patients with sleep disorders which included diagnosis and follow-up.

 My career progressed in the UK while working within the NHS and privately in different sleep and respiratory departments.
 Up to date guidance is important hence my involvement in research projects and training.

 I am the Clinical Manager for S-Med and a Registered Polysomnographic Technologist (RPSGT).

 My further training in Cognitive Behavioural Therapy for Insomnia was with The University of Oxford.

 My role in S-Med is a RCCP registered senior specialist clinical physiologist - Sleep Disorders.
 I am certified in CBT-I from the Edinburgh Sleep Consultancy, and in counselling skills from COSCA.

 I hold a SCOTVEC HND in Biological Sciences from Abertay University and Diploma in Psychological Studies from UHI.
 My professional memberships include the World Sleep Society, British Sleep Society, ARTP Sleep, British Psychological Society and honorary membership of SASA.